tnauckunas/field-system-reinstall-log/assets/piano_installs/piano_transport_gallery.md

 ![Grand piano trailer loading with custom lift-strapping](https://github.com/tnauckunas/field-system-reinstall-log/blob/main/assets/piano_installs/3.%20grand_trailer_loading_strategy.jpg?raw=true)

-This 900 lb grand piano was unstable on the ramp and at high risk of tilting backward — endangering my teammate and the piano.
+This 900 lb grand piano was unstable on the ramp and at high risk of tilting backward and endangering my teammate and the piano.
 I developed a workaround using a top wrap-around strap for upward control, and anchored a yellow cross strap to hold the piano downward as we pushed.
 This allowed us to move the load up the ramp while preventing backward lean or rebound.
 A 2-man job completed with zero risk, using adaptive load physics and anchored strap sequencing.

 ---